Denpasar Conference: Aftermath

 After the conference ended, President Soekawati and Prime Minister Designate Nadjamoeddin traveled to Jakarta to hold meetings to establish the first cabinet, which was announced on 13 January 1947.
 It was inaugurated the same day in the presence of Dutch officials, including van Mook.
 Their presence, as well as the fact the ceremony took place in Jakarta rather than Makassar promoted criticism of Nadjamoeddin for the continuing influence of the Dutch in the affairs of the new nation.
-This criticism intensified when the provisional legislature held its first session in Makassar, at which many Dutch-appointed delegates expressed support for the Indonesian Republic rather than the Dutch planes for the federal state.
+This criticism intensified when the provisional legislature held its first session in Makassar, at which many Dutch-appointed delegates expressed support for the Indonesian Republic rather than the Dutch plans for the federal state.
 The regional rulers also became concerned at losing the power and privileges they had enjoyed under the Dutch, and pushed for the establishment of a senate with one member for each of the 13 regions, which would have a veto over the final constitution.
 Due to their control of the majority of these regions, the rulers had a guaranteed majority on the new body, which was established on 28 May 1949.
 However the constitution was never ratified before the State of East Indonesia was dissolved into the unitary Republic of Indonesia on 17 August 1950.
 Exclusion of Western New Guinea from the State of East Indonesia would lead to the creation of Partai Irian Dalam Republik Indonesia Serikat (PIDRIS).
 Marthen Indey (as deputy leader of the party) managed to travel to Ambon on 7 January 1947 to meet with pro-Indonesian Moluccan figures, but he was caught by Dutch authorities on 23 March 1947 and later transferred to Hollandia from Biak and sentenced to 4 years in prison.
 Meanwhile, the party's founders, Corinus Krey and Petrus Wettebossy, were caught by Dutch authorities in Biak.